connorkas/Writeups/Beginner picoMini 2022/PW Crack/PW Crack 2/PW Crack 2.md

         return
     print("That password is incorrect")
 ```
 The main thing we're looking for when solving these CTF challenges is what checking mechanism does the script use to verify the password.
-Looking at this script, it checks if the variable <b>user_pw</b> to a collection of chr() functions.<br>
+Looking at this script, it checks if the variable <b>user_pw</b> is equal to a collection of chr() functions.<br>
 From [w3schools](https://www.w3schools.com/python/ref_func_chr.asp), the chr() function is described as:
 ```
 The chr() function returns the character that represents the specified unicode.